 Rule #1: You MUST staystitch immediately after cutting your pattern out!

 Rule #2: You ALWAYS staystitch your fabric in a single layer.

-Rule #3: Regardless of seam allowance width, you ALWAYS stitch ⅛ inch from the stitching line inside the seam allowance (SA).
+Rule #3: Regardless of seam allowance width, generally, you staystitch ⅛ inch from the stitching line inside the seam allowance (SA).

 Rule #4: You don’t need to remove staystitching.